Skip to main content Skip to navigation

 Over the course of this semester, you’ll write the following:

-• three response papers
+• two response papers;

-• one proposal for your research paper,
+• one proposal for your research paper;

 • and one research paper.